 We can guide you through how to report wages properly and keep documentation organized.
 Learn more about work incentives through the Ticket to Work Program by reading this article.

-Can You Work Part-Time on Disability
+Can You Work Part-Time on Disability?

 Yes.
 Many beneficiaries work part-time successfully.
+Part-time work allows you to:

-- Supplement disability income
+- Supplement disability income.

-- Provide structure and purpose
+- Provide structure and purpose.

-- Serve as a transition back into the workforce
+- Serve as a transition back into the workforce.

-- Help test physical or mental stamina
+- Help test physical or mental stamina.

 The outcome depends on monthly earnings rather than the number of hours worked.
-A few high paying hours can exceed limits, while more hours at lower wages may remain within allowable guidelines.
+A few high-paying hours can exceed limits, while more hours at lower wages may remain within allowable guidelines.

 When your ticket is assigned to us, we can help you estimate your projected earnings and compare them to current Social Security thresholds before you accept a job.